niolabs/docs/docs/api/conventions.md

 ### Basic Auth

 When using basic authentication, the REST API is protected by usernames and passwords.
 To use basic auth, include a base-64 encoded username and password in the Authorization header of your request.
-For example:

 `{ "authorization": "Basic <your encrypted password>" }`

 ### JWT

 When using JWT (JSON Web Token), you need to first get an access token.
 Once you have one, include it in the header.
-For example:

 `{ "authorization": "Bearer <your token>" }`